×

 A: To prove money laundering, prosecutors must demonstrate that the defendant knowingly engaged in a financial transaction containing proceeds from illegal activity with the intent to promote or disguise the source of the funds.
 Bank records, wire transfers, emails, surveillance, co-conspirator testimony, and forensic accounting to track down money are examples of evidence.

-Q: How Long Does a Money Laundering Investigation Take?
+Q: How Long Does a Money Laundering Investigation Take In NYC?

 A: Investigations into money laundering are difficult and may take several months or even years.
 The extent of the scheme, the number of people or companies engaged, and whether international jurisdictions are involved all affect how long it takes.
 Before charges are brought, investigations may start secretly and include audits, monitoring, and subpoenas.

-Q: Can You Get Probation for Money Laundering?
+Q: Can You Get Probation for Money Laundering In NYC?

 A: In some instances, you may be able to receive probation for money laundering, especially if the monetary amount is low, you have no criminal history, or you cooperate well with law enforcement.
 However, most of the time, those convicted receive prison time because the offense is usually very serious.